-- Since the first statement of the program is,
+- Since the first statement of the program is

 i=1.
 Therefore, initially 1 gets initialized to a variable i.
 So i=1

-- That is, the condition i <= 10 or 1 <= 10 evaluates to be True.
-Therefore program flow goes inside the loop
+- That is, the condition i <= 10 or 1 <= 10 evaluates to true.
+Therefore, program flow goes inside the loop.

 - Inside the loop, there are two statements.
-Therefore both the statements gets executed one by one
+Therefore, both the statements gets executed one by one.

 - That is, the statement

 - And using the second statement, the value of i gets incremented by 1.
-So i=2 now
+So i=2 now.

-- That is, the expression i <= 10 or 2 <= 10 again evaluates to be True
+- That is, the expression i <= 10 or 2 <= 10 evaluates to true once more.

-- Therefore program flow again goes inside the loop.
+- Therefore, program flow again goes inside the loop.

-- So 2 gets printed on output and the value of i gets incremented using the second statement of the while loop.
+- So 2 gets printed on output, and the value of i gets incremented using the second statement of the while loop.
 Now i=3

-- The conditional expression of while loop again gets evaluated.
-That is, i <= 10 or 3 <= 10 evaluates to be True, the third time
+- The conditional expression of the while loop again gets evaluated.
+That is, i <= 10 or 3 <= 10 evaluates to true, the third time.

 print("Hey!
 Welcome") print("What are you doing here ?") what = input() while what != "learning python": what = input("What ?\n") print("Right.")

-Since, i don't know is not equal to learning python.
-Therefore another input() statement gets executed, that receives another input from user.
-Here is another sample run with user input learning on codescracker:
+Since "i don't know" is not equal to "learning python," Therefore, another input() statement gets executed, which receives another input from the user.
+Here is another sample run with user input "learning on codescracker":

 while True: statement(s)